superbox-dev/unipi-control/README.md

 ![Python 3.10](https://img.shields.io/badge/python-3.10-blue.svg)
 ![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg)

+# Unipi Control

+Control Unipi I/O directly with MQTT commands and without [Evok](https://github.com/UniPiTechnology/evok).
+Unipi Control use Modbus for fast access to the I/O and provide MQTT topics for reading and writing the circuits.
+Optionally you can enable the Home Assistant MQTT discovery for binary sensors, sensors, switches and covers.

 ### Support me if you like this project 😀

 I want to extend the code to support Unipi extensions modules.